wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 <div style="margin-top: 4rem;"></div>

 This is, like the linear model, technically working as intended!
-I'm getting roughly 80% of the questions correct.
+I'm getting roughly 80% of the questions correct when testing the application [^3].

 However, there are still some problems.
 First, the NN model only manages to deliver the same 70% accuracy as the linear model!
 So while it is giving slightly more diverse questions by following a non-linear contour, it doesn't actually manage to classify more accurately.
-Why this is, I am not sure; perhaps linear model's overestimation of difficulty near low numbers is made up for by the difficulty of other points being underestimated.
+Why this is, I am not sure; perhaps the linear model's overestimation of difficulty near low numbers is made up for by the difficulty of other points being underestimated.

 Second, this model still delivers a very unsatisfying distribution of operand combinations.
 It's clear from the sampled model output above that we're only ever going to get problems that use operand combinations near that white 80% region.
 The entire rest of the parameter space is ignored!
-Surely there are a multitude of combinations in those deep green and blue portions of the space that are, in reality, near the 80% mark.
+Surely there are a multitude of combinations in those deep green and blue portions of the space that are, in reality, near the 80% success rate.

 ### Feature Engineering!

 Eventually I started to realize that my formulation of the problem might be holding my modeling back.
 I had been feeding the model *numbers*, but was that really the right modality?
-When we add, we operate at a digit level.
+When we add, we operate at the level of digits.
 Adding `89 + 12`, we're all grabbing that `9` and `2` and summing them, carrying over the `1`.
 What makes most 2-digit problems any challenge to solve in 5 seconds is really the *carry*.
 It's why `68 + 37` is harder than `68 + 31`; the latter has no carry.
-And it's what makes certain problems quick despite their size, like `75 + 35` or `37 + 33`, is that their ones-columns "click" together into 10.
+And what makes certain problems easier despite their size, like `75 + 35` or `37 + 33`, is that their ones-columns "click" together into 10.

-As mentioned earlier, I have no intention of handling these cases manually; I need the model to pick up these patterns on its own.
+As mentioned earlier, I have no intention of handling these cases manually; I want the model to pick up these patterns on its own.
 The only way to do that is to make the model *digit aware*.
-Instead of feeding the model numbers, I'm feeding it digits!
+Instead of feeding the model numbers, I should give it the digits!

-Thus, instead of `operand_1` and `operand_2`, I re-engineered those features into `operand_1_digit_1`, `operand_1_digit_2`, `operand_2_digit_1`, and `operand_2_digit_2`. `35` and `75` becomes `3`, `5`, `7`, and `5`.
+Thus, instead of `operand_1` and `operand_2`, I re-engineered those features into `operand_1_digit_1`, `operand_1_digit_2`, `operand_2_digit_1`, and `operand_2_digit_2`. `35` and `75` becomes `3`, `5`, `7`, and `5` [^4].

-Instead of re-architecting the stored data into digits, I short-cutted to just transforming the numbers into digits right before they were fed into the model.
-As a fun result, I can still use the same heatmap to plot the 4-parameter input space in two dimensions.
+Instead of re-architecting the stored data into digits, I simply added a transformation function that converts the numbers into digits right before they are fed into the model.
+A fun result of this is I can still use the same heatmap to plot this new, 4-parameter input space in two dimensions.
 Starting again with a linear model:

 <div style="margin-top: 4rem;"></div>